August 31, 2022

 • Understanding mental health

-Defining mental health to better manage it at work
+Definingmental health for better management at work

 Causes of mental health problems in the workplace

-It is clear that the first step in preventing mental health problems is to identify and understand them.
+Clearly, the first step in preventing mental health problems is to identify and understand them.
 Here is a list of some risk factors:

 Towards recognition of mental health problems in the workplace